niteen11/cuny_lagcc_micro_credential_data_analytics/Track A/README.md

-# TRACK A Curriculum Overview Course Description:
+# TRACK A - Curriculum Overview:

 The program will give students the breadth and depth of knowledge needed to enter or advance their careers in data analytics.
 From SQL, python and tableau, to statistical concepts – students will feel more confident and prepared with their analytics abilities.
 Students will explore and answer real-life questions from publicly available datasets and practice explaining and presenting their findings to their peers.s field.